 André E. Benoit ’43 died on October 3, 2016, in Yarmouth, Maine.

-(The following was published in the Portland Press Herald/Maine Sunday Telegram on October 6, 2016:)
+(The following was provided by the Portland Press Herald/Maine Sunday Telegram on October 6, 2016)

 Andre Eugene Benoit, 95

 YARMOUTH, Cape Elizabeth and Cliff Island – Andre Eugene Benoit, of Yarmouth, Cape Elizabeth and Cliff Island, died Oct.
 3, 2016, after a brief illness.
 He was 95.

 The son of R. Eugene Benoit and Josephine (Joey) Formanns, and husband to Nancy Ryan Benoit, he was born in Melrose, Mass., and moved to Portland at a very young age.
 His family later moved to Cape Elizabeth in 1930, where he received his early education.
 He was a graduate of Kimball Union Academy in New Hampshire, and received a B.S. degree from Bowdoin College, Class of 1943.

 One of the most enjoyable and memorable periods of his life was his youth in Cape Elizabeth.
 His parents’ home was next to what was then called the Old Casino.
 Just over the fence from his parents’ house was Fort Williams and the Goddard Mansion.
 At that time it was the living quarters for some of the noncommissioned officers’ families.